About Melinda +

 I created Departure Menopause as a space for learning and unlearning during the menopause transition, and a place for neurodivergent-affirming and weight-inclusive menopause care.

-💜 While I’m trained in nutrition and menopause and midlife health, I’m not your nutritionist and do not provide individual advice.
+💜 While I’m trained in nutrition and menopause and midlife health, I’m not “your” nutritionist and do not provide individual nutriton advice/medical nutrition therapy.
 In this space, I offer education, resources, connection, and coaching.
 Always consult with your healthcare team before making changes to your plan.

 A Weight-Inclusive, Non-Diet Approach